Where is my neighborhood fire station?

 How do I dispose of LP Gas tanks?

 Empty liquid petroleum gas canisters less than two pounds (such as the small Coleman camping canisters) may be placed in the garbage.
 Larger canisters, either empty or containing gas, need to be taken to one of the household hazardous waste facilities.
 There is a facility in Factoria.

 Propane barbecue tanks should be exchanged at a propane supplier or disposed at household hazardous waste collection facilities.
-For more information please see the King County Local Hazardous Waste Management Program website.
+The King County Local Hazardous Waste Management Program offers more information.

 Is a barbecue grill allowed on the deck of my apartment or condominium?